sourcegraph/handbook/content/people-ops/spending-company-money.md

 ## Computers

 Once your contract is signed, you will need to purchase and expense your Sourcegraph computer.
-Computers and laptop insurance (this includes Apple Care if you purchase a Mac as your work computer) are fully reimbursable outside of the $1500 all-in budget, however, engineering roles have different hardware requirements from other roles (please see below for necessary specs corresponding to your role).
+Computers and laptop insurance (this includes Apple Care if you purchase a Mac as your work computer) are fully reimbursable outside of the [desk setup total estimate above](#desk-set-up), however, engineering roles have different hardware requirements from other roles (please see below for necessary specs corresponding to your role).
 Computers are considered property of the company.

 **Laptop (engineers):**